Halfway House vs. Sober Living Homes: Understanding the Key Differences

 With SAL, you’re not alone on your journey to recovery.
 We have incredible staff to support you, amazing residents, and tons of resources.
 Contact us today if you want a supportive community that understands the challenges of recovery and is here to help.

-How to Support Someone in Recovery: 7 Tips from Sober Apartment Living
+How to Support Someone in Recovery: 7 Tips That Actually Help

 Sober Apartments